metaverse/truss/truss/_integration-tests/README.md

 # ./http

-The http directory contains HTTP transport tests.
-They include tests of the generated HTTP transport client libraries against the server as well as testing hand made HTTP requests against the server.
+The `http` directory contains tests for the generated HTTP client libraries and standard Go `net/http` requests.

+The test harness works as follows:

 - Runs truss against `http/httptest.proto`
 - Copy `http/handlers` into `http/handlers/httptest-service`
+- Run `go test -v`
+- Runs truss again against `http/httptest.proto` (for regeneration tests)
-- Run go test
+- Run `go test -v`

 `http/handlers` has implemented handlers for the server.
 They add things together for the purposes of testing.

-`http_test.go` imports the generated code, starts up a `httptest` server with the service HTTP handler, and then runs requests against this server, checking for errors and that the inputted values add to the outputted values
+`http_test.go` imports the generated code, starts up a `httptest` server with the service HTTP handler, and then runs requests against this server, checking for errors and that the inputted values add to the outputted value.

 # ./cli